 using a Domain mapping plugin.

-Through FTP or your cPanel File Manager
+Through FTP or your Web Host control File Manager area.

 In the wp-content folder create a new folder and name it mu-plugins.
 (If you already have a mu-plugins folder then skip this step.)

 Drag the Mercator-master zip file into the mu-plugins folder.
 Then extract (unzip).
 Rename the extracted folder to mercator and delete the zip folder.